Unemployment and COVID-19

 - You do not have to accept a midnight to 5 a.m. shift (or a shift which mostly falls within those hours) if the job would interfere with your duty to care for your children or other family members.
 The same rule applies if you had to refuse a job because you need a personal care attendant to help you get ready for work and none is available during those hours.

 - You can still claim benefits if you are a part-time worker or have gone part-time temporarily, due to illness or disability of you or a family member, or due to domestic violence.You must be looking for part-time work.

 - You can still get benefits for part of the week if you were not available for work during the rest of the week for "good cause" (such as illness, court appearance, or death of an immediate family member).

 - You earned at least 2 times the average weekly wage in 2 different quarters of your "base period" and 6 times the average weekly wage in your overall "base period."
-The average weekly wage for 2008 was $685.27.
+The average weekly wage for the 3rd quarter of 2017 was $821.

 "Base period" means the first 4 of the last 5 completed calendar quarters just before you applied for benefits.

 Example: If you applied on April 10, 2018, your "base period" would be January through December 2017.
 If you are not eligible under this earnings test, look at your earnings for the last 4 completed calendar quarters instead.
 In the above example, this alternative "base period" would be the last 3 quarters of 2017 (April through December) and the first quarter of 2018 (January through March).

 If I meet those four basic tests, will I qualify for benefits?